metachris/micropython-ctl/README.md

 #### Future work

-* Serial interfacing is currently broken (due to focus on making it browser compatible.
-Will be fixed shortly!)
 * Upload & download files
 * Vue.js example with attaching the MicroPythonDevice instance to window, so one instance can live across code hot reloads :) (almost done)
 * A slim version for the browser with minimal footprint (only core code, no listfiles etc.)